linkhome

 The annual average increase in carbon in the atmosphere over twenty years (1985-2005) is 1.70 while the forty-five year average increase is 1.39 from 1959-2005.

-What factors account for the decline in those years seven or eight years, or five out of forty-five years?
+What factors account for the decline of the ENSO in those eight selected years, or five out of forty-five years?

 compare